worldveil/dejavu/DEPENDENCIES.md

 ## Dependency installation for Mac OS X

 Tested on OS X Mavericks.
-Needs [Homebrew](http://brew.sh) to be installed.
+An option is to install [Homebrew](http://brew.sh) and do the following:

 ```
 brew install portaudio